dockerbuddy/dockerbuddy-app/README.md

 - `INFLUXDB_ADMIN_TOKEN` - influx admin token
 - `INFLUXDB_BUCKET` - bucket for storing metrics and alerts

+## Dev environment
+You can run Docker Buddy locally using docker-compose
+### Requirements
+- Docker
+- Yarn

+### Steps
+1. Generate `.env` file using `dev-env-generator.sh`.
+It creates random password and admin token for influx
+2. `cd frontned/`
+3. `yarn install`
+4. `cd ..`
+5. `docker-compose up`
+6. Coffee break ☕

+InfluxDB should be available on port `8086`
+Backend should be available on port `8080`
+Frontend should be available on port `3000`

+You can login to influx using generated credentials from `.env` file

 ## Realease
 For realeasing we are using bash script `build.sh`.